-We bought our Victorian farmhouse on 7 acres just over a year ago, but the place it looking entirely different now.
+We bought our Victorian farmhouse on 7 acres just over two years ago, but the place is looking entirely different now.
 Step inside and see what a difference paint, refinishing wood floors and a kitchen renovation makes!

 Some links are affiliate links, which means I make a small commission at no extra cost to you.